AverageMarcus/AdventuresInSVG/README.md

 I wanted to find out how semi-complex animations could be achieved and try and pick the "best" way of doing it.

+I have split out the CSS and JS into the HTML page rather than within the SVG tag for better readability.

 Here are my results so far...

 # Animating with JavaScript